 Two films in the same year about a boy being brought up by animals.

-Rather than being a straight up retelling of the story of Tarzan, Warner Bros made the decision to produce a somewhat sequel, giving you a glimpse into the life of Tarzan and Jane since leaving Africa and moving yo London, using flash-backs to give the back story to those out there that aren’t as familiar with Lord Greystoke as those of us that saw the 1999 Disney film.
+Rather than being a straight-up retelling of the story of Tarzan, Warner Bros made the decision to produce a somewhat sequel, giving you a glimpse into the life of Tarzan and Jane since leaving Africa and moving to London, using flashbacks to give the back story to those out there that aren’t as familiar with Lord Greystoke as those of us that saw the 1999 Disney film.

-The first thing that struck me about the film is how beautiful it is, feeling almost as if the makers had taken their shots from a Attenborough documentary.
+The first thing that struck me about the film is how beautiful it is, feeling almost as if the makers had taken their shots from an Attenborough documentary.
 From the massive landscapes of the savannah to the damp thickness of the jungle, every shot is a delight to behold, putting you right in the middle of this foreign landscape.

 In much the same way as The Jungle Book, the film just would not of worked if it wasn’t for believable animals, with Tarzan having the added difficulty of not giving them voices, though this didn’t seem to hold them back, the gorillas, in particular, were amazing to watch on-screen, seeing them interact with Tarzan and the other characters seemed entirely believable.

 The film was an enjoyable romp from start to finish and the perfect remedy for the bad week I have had, visually alone it was worth the cost of ticket, while the action sequences were exciting and the scenes that are supposed to showcase the brutality of man did just that, if you enjoyed The Jungle Book or King Kong or have children that are interested in animals, then this film is right up your street.